Shawn-hub-hit/GraphSRRL-master/README.md

 A pytorch implementation of GraphLQR.

 Shang Liu, Wanli Gu, Gao Cong, Fuzheng Zhang.
-Logical Structure Representation Learning with Graph Embedding for Personalized Product Search.
+Structural Relationship Representation Learning with Graph Embedding for Personalized Product Search.
 In CIKM 2020

 **Please cite our CIKM paper if you use our codes.
 Thanks!**